LSIR/llm-mediator-simulation/docs/OVERVIEW.md

 ### Debater Configuration

-The `Debater` class holds the configuration of individual debater agents.
+The `DebaterConfig` class holds the configuration of individual debater agents.
-A debater group config consists in a list of `Debater` instances.
+A debater group config consists in a list of `DebaterConfig` instances.

 - The debater's position (for or against the debate statement)
 - The debater personality (a list of `Personality` enum members)